maxludden/supergene-v2/books/book06/md/chapter-2080.md

 “Oh no!
 Those metal monsters can control xenogeneics?”
 Rebecca groaned.

-“That *sshole Sad Night!
+“That asshole Sad Night!
 He has destroyed Narrow Moon,” Du Lishe hissed.
 If the xenogeneics got into the city, most people below the rank of Duke were going to die.

 To make the situation even worse, Yisha and Black Moon King had yet to kill their opponents.
 There were no reinforcements to call in.